SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **TransformincrementalarrayCsv**
-> Base64NdArrayBody TransformincrementalarrayCsv(ctx, deploymentName, transformName, optional)
+> Base64NdArrayBody TransformincrementalarrayCsv(ctx, deploymentName, versionName, transformName, optional)
 Same as /transformincremental but returns Base64NDArrayBody

 Takes a SingleCSVRecord object and transforms it into the desired format and returns it in the form of Base64NDArrayBody